 This enables the strongest community growth possible.
 It causes the core team to raise the bar on their work, it provides the context needed for people to work across multiple timezones, and it enables a deep work-heavy and meeting-light culture.
 It creates trust.

 We haven't built our defining feature yet

-You learn faster by getting what you're working on into the real world.
-We expect you to ship new designs, features or whatever is needed for your role in tiny chunks, frequently, and often a little before you feel ready.
+You learn faster and help PostHog perform better by getting what you're working on into the real world.
+We expect you to ship new designs, features, or whatever is needed for your role in tiny chunks, frequently, and often before you feel ready.

 Step on toes